Drivent-Group19/Projetao-Drivent-FRONT/README.md

 ## About

-Driven.t is a web browser application  which you can register and choose an event and its details In the following link, you can check out the running app: https://www.loom.com/share/052776e6dc57431982dbf3934b756594?sid=c2bfce2d-e869-4978-836b-1fcf7aa117f3
+Driven.t is a web browser application  which you can register and choose an event and its details.
+Some of the technolgies and market rules that were implemented in this project are listed below:

+- React.js
+- React Router
+- Architecture (Services, Components, Pages, Hooks etc.)
+- Javascript
+- Styled Components
+- Contexts
+- API Connection

+In the following link, you can check out the running app: https://www.loom.com/share/052776e6dc57431982dbf3934b756594?sid=c2bfce2d-e869-4978-836b-1fcf7aa117f3